Make An Appointment

 Overview:

-In the United States, trauma, arthritis (or joint) pain, and back pain are the three most common sources of musculoskeletal pain that people seek medical attention for.
-Musculoskeletal conditions have surpassed respiratory and circulatory diseases in terms of yearly documented cases in the U.S., and the large population of elderly Americans experiencing these conditions is putting pressure on the country’s healthcare system.
+In the United States, trauma, arthritis (or joint) pain, and back pain are the three most common sources of musculoskeletal pain for which people seek medical attention.
+The number of yearly documented cases of musculoskeletal conditions has surpassed respiratory and circulatory diseases in the U.S., and the large population of elderly Americans experiencing these conditions has put pressure on the healthcare system nationwide.

-Depending on the underlying musculoskeletal disorder/disease/condition, pain can be acute and can increase rapidly.
-In some cases, pain can develop over a period of time and last from months to years.
+Pain can be acute and can increase rapidly depending on the musculoskeletal disorder/disease/condition.
+In some instances, pain can develop over time and last from months to even years.
 This kind of pain is classified as chronic musculoskeletal pain.

-The most common type of musculoskeletal pain is experienced in the lower back pain, although there are other common conditions that produce musculoskeletal pain.
-They include:
+The most common type of musculoskeletal pain is experienced in the lower back, although other common conditions can produce musculoskeletal pain as well.
+These include:

 • Nerve compression pain (due to medical issues such as carpal tunnel syndrome or tarsal tunnel syndrome)